simpleanalytics/docs/_docs/20_script/04_ignore-pages.md

 - `https://example.com/account/@profilename` (where `profilename` kan be any name)
 - `https://example.com/vouchers` (only one page)

 Then you can define these with the `ignore-pages` attribute in your embed script.
-Every page you want to ignore starts with a slash (`/`) and is only the page of the page, not the full link.
+Every page you want to ignore starts with a slash (`/`) and is only the path after the domain name, not the full link.
 For `https://example.com/vouchers` it would be `/vouchers`:

 ```html
 <script ignore-pages="/vouchers" src="..." />